 - Ask a Verifier to invite you

 In order to obtain an ECB Vetted DBS Certificate, individuals need to be invited to apply by an approved ‘Verifier’.
-There are around 250 Verifiers across Wales, most Club Welfare Officers are Verifiers and where they are not, they will know who is authorised to arrange that for you.
+There are around 250 Verifiers across Wales, most Club Safeguarding Officers are Verifiers and where they are not, they will know who is authorised to arrange that for you.
 They will send you an electronic link to complete the application online.

 - Follow the link

 Once invited by the Verifier, the applicant will receive an electronic link to complete their application online.
 Follow the link and fill in the details, including entering data for your evidence documents (such as driving licence, passport, utility bill etc – options can be found here).
 Once done submit your electronic application.